 The Rustic Inn sits right on the outer edge of the town of Jackson, on twelve acres along winding Flat Creek.
 While this accommodation is anything but rustic, it features luxury log cabins, countless amenities, a revitalizing spa, and an outdoor heated swimming pool.
 This property is adjacent to the National Elk Refuge (and the bike path leading into Grand Teton National Park) and just a few short blocks walk to the lively town square.
 It’s the perfect place to end a vacation in the Tetons.

-All three of our Yellowstone, Montana and Wyoming itineraries feature some sort of hiking.
-Out of the three, our Montana itinerary offers the most difficult hike – a 6 mile round trip trek to Beehive Basin with 750 feet elevation gain.
+All three of our Yellowstone, Montana and Wyoming vacations feature some sort of hiking.
+Out of the three, our Montana Vacation itinerary offers the most difficult hike – a 6-mile round trip trek to Beehive Basin with 750 feet elevation gain.
 Most days, a hike will range from a quick and easy boardwalk loop to a moderate 3 miles with some elevation gain and loss.
 Often, your group will embark on several hikes in one day, showcasing completely different areas and natural features.
 We offer a variety of out-and-back, loops, and point-to-point treks.
 (Note that our adult departures may offer more difficult hikes, depending on group abilities).

-Only our Montana and Wyoming (ages 7 and older) itineraries feature biking while Yellowstone (ages 5 and older) does not.
+Only our Montana Vacation and Wyoming Vacation (ages 7 and older) itineraries feature biking while Yellowstone (ages 5 and older) does not.
 We consider biking in Yellowstone National Park on the winding, shoulderless roadways to be very dangerous.
 Throw a bunch of brand new RV drivers into the mix and it would seem downright careless to put bikers on the roads of Yellowstone!
 While there are several off-road biking areas in Yellowstone, we feature one of our favorites on our Wyoming and Montana itineraries: a 7 mile long gravel path that winds its way behind Midway Geyser Basin.
 We offer one other bike ride on our Montana program: a short and sweet, mostly downhill ride from Big Sky down to Gallatin Canyon (a perfect starter ride for families).
 We do more biking on our Wyoming trip with one ride in Yellowstone and three rides in the Tetons either on little-traveled roadways or bike paths.

 Horseback Riding (Yellowstone/Montana)

-Both our Yellowstone and Montana itineraries feature the same horseback ride in Paradise Valley at Flying Diamond Ranch (there is no riding on our Wyoming trip).
+Both our Yellowstone and Montana vacations feature the same horseback ride in Paradise Valley at Flying Diamond Ranch (there is no riding on our Wyoming trip).
 We’ve been working with the same ranch for over 20 years and our fourth generation ranchers will share with you many stories of the livelihood of a rancher from running an elk hunting camp in the fall to birthing cattle in the spring and everything in between.
 This ride is perfect for a beginner rider, although we do caution that this is no pony ring ride at the county fair.
-You’ll be walking the horses uphill for about an hour to take in views of Paradise Valley, Gallatin National Forest and the Davis Family’s ranch land.
+You’ll be walking the horses uphill for about an hour to take in views of Paradise Valley, Gallatin National Forest, and the Davis Family’s ranch land.
 After a short break to stretch your legs at the top, you’ll head back down a different way to see the valley and your surroundings from a new angle.
 It truly doesn’t get much better than this classic Montana ride!

 All three of our itineraries offer rafting on relatively easy-going Class II and III FUN rivers.
-Yellowstone and Montana both feature a raft trip down an 8 mile stretch of the famous Yellowstone River.
+Our Montana and Yellowstone vacations both feature a raft trip down an 8 mile stretch of the famous Yellowstone River.
 This is the perfect raft trip for families or beginner rafters and will definitely get you wet!
 With opportunities to swim in a few spots, you can learn for yourself just how cold a Montana snowmelt river really is (don’t worry, you can always wear a wetsuit ¦although on a hot day, you won’t need one!)
 Our Wyoming itinerary features an 8 mile trip down the Snake River on smaller rafts, guaranteeing you’ll get wet no matter where you sit!
 On both the Yellowstone and the Snake, you’ll use inflatable, self-bailing rafts that come with guides who have been trained in river safety techniques.

 Our Wyoming trip features a morning of kayaking or canoeing (your pick, although we think kayaking is much easier!) at Colter Bay on Jackson Lake.
 Your Austin Adventures guide will provide a short briefing on paddling techniques but you’ll learn much more once you’re out on the water.
 You’ll paddle for about an hour and a half (don’t worry, there’s plenty of time to stop for photo ops along the way) before taking a break on an island about two-thirds of the way through the paddle.
 After you’ve had a chance to take a swim in the clear lake or skip a few rocks, jump back in your kayak or canoe for an easygoing paddle back to Colter Bay Marina.
 (Note that if it’s too windy to kayak, your guides will choose a different activity.)